 4. Thesis Presentation

-A formal presentation of the program or results will be made to an audience that includes members of the student's committee.
+A formal presentation of the program or results will be made to an audience that includes members of the student’s committee.
 This will show that the student is capable of not only designing the research but communicating its findings succinctly to colleagues.
-This presentation must be presented before March 15 of the graduating semester to be included on the diploma.
+This presentation must be given before March 15 of the graduating semester to be included on the diploma.